Jackie Akello: Music

-Jackie joined a number of live performing bands before going solo.
-She was a member of Janzi, The Sundowners and then her own Amari Band.
+Jackie joined several live performing bands before going solo.
+She was a member of Janzi, The Sundowners, and then her own Amari Band.
 She worked with Levixone on their hit gospel single "Samanya".
-She also worked with other musicians such as Kaweesa, Suzan Kerunen, Myko Ouma, Tshila and Kinobe Herbert.
+She also worked with other musicians such as Kaweesa, Suzan Kerunen, Myko Ouma, Tshila, and Kinobe Herbert.

 She worked as a backup singer for Lilian Mbabazi on songs including "Vitamin".
 Jackie took on an acting role in Maurice Kirya's "Busaballa" video as Proscovia.

-She has performed on live stages including World Music Day 2014 and 2017 in Kampala, Blankets and Wine festival, Bayimba festival, and many other private and public events.
+She has performed on live stages, including World Music Day 2014 and 2017 in Kampala, Blankets and Wine festival, Bayimba festival, and many other private and public events.
 She also toured France.

-Jackie worked on song titled "Black Yellow Red", an all-star project with Cindy, Irene Ntale, Michael Ross, Viboyo, Nick Nola, and many others.
+Jackie worked on a song titled "Black Yellow Red", an all-star project with Cindy, Irene Ntale, Michael Ross, Viboyo, Nick Nola, and many others.
 She also collaborated with Mun*G and T-Bro on the song "Ffena awamu."
-She also went international where she participated in the Singing wells projects/Abubilla Music based in the U.K in which she got to work with different artists from East Africa.
+She also went international, participating in the Singing wells projects/Abubilla Music based in the U.K, where she worked with different artists from East Africa.

 The singer entertained guests Forest Whitaker during his Ugandan visit to champion peace and development initiatives through young people.